 Hiding files and folders

-You can hide files and folders in the results list by selecting them and then choosing the Hide/reveal selected command in the ribbon or toolbar Hide/reveal menu.
+You can hide files and folders in the results list by selecting them and then using the commands in the ribbon Hide/reveal menu.

-You can later show all hidden items using the Show hidden items command on the same menu.
+You can later show all hidden items using the Show hidden rows as dimmed command on the same menu.

 Note that hidden items are not excluded from subsequent folder comparison operations.
-They will still be compared, but will not appear in the results list until you use the Show hidden items command.
+They will still be compared, but will not appear in the results list until you use the Show hidden rows as dimmed command.

 Excluding files and folders from a comparison

 You can specify wildcard expressions to exclude files and folders from the folder comparison.
-Files and folders that are excluded in this way will not be compared and will not appear in the results list even when you choose the Show Hidden Items command.
+Files and folders that are excluded in this way will not be compared and will not appear in the results list even when you choose the Show hidden rows as dimmed command.
 You can use this feature to exclude large binary files or entire folder hierarchies from the comparison.

 Bookmarks and comments

-As you are comparing or editing files, you might want to set bookmarks to enable you to return to locations of interest later on.
-Press Ctrl+F2, or click Toggle bookmark in the ribbon or toolbar, to toggle a bookmark on or off on the current line.
-To navigate between bookmarks, press F2 or Shift+F2, or use the Next bookmark and Previous bookmark buttons in the ribbon or toolbar.
+As you are comparing or editing files, you may want to set bookmarks to enable you to return to locations of interest later on.
+Press Ctrl+F2, or click Toggle bookmark in the ribbon, to toggle a bookmark on or off on the current line.
+To navigate between bookmarks, press F2 or Shift+F2, or use the Next bookmark and Previous bookmark buttons in the ribbon.